NucleusEngineering/hack-your-pipe/02_activate/21_challenge/README.md

 Now that your model is deployed and ready to make predictions you will include it into your Cloud Run processing pipeline.

-First create a BigQuery table named `bq_table_run_anomaly` and the schema `tax:FLOAT, shipping:FLOAT, value:FLOAT, anomaly:BOOL` as prediction destination.
+First create a BigQuery table named `cloud_run_anomaly` and the schema `tax:FLOAT, shipping:FLOAT, value:FLOAT, anomaly:BOOL` as prediction destination.

 <details><summary>Hint</summary>